Up to 60% off sofas & mattresses — limited‑time deals.

 Alternatives to consider

-• Room & Board Metro: for a more universally “upright” sit.
+• Room & Board Metro: better if you want a more upright, more universal sit.

-• Crate & Barrel Lounge Deep: for an even deeper, sink-in configuration.
+• Crate & Barrel Lounge Deep: better if you want an even deeper, sink-in setup.

-• Lovesac Sactionals: for modular layouts and mostly machine-washable covers.
+• Lovesac Sactionals: better if you want modular layouts and washable covers.

 Article Sven Tufted Leather Sofa